jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.22 LidarRemoveDuplicates

-Removes duplicate points from a LiDAR data set.
+Removes duplicate points from a LiDAR data set..

 *Parameters*: